 I think of my dad as an accidental feminist.
 He has five daughters, so he didn’t have much of a choice.
 With that gender distribution, it was inevitable that he would witness his female progeny carry out multiple acts of intelligence and feats of competency.
 Practicality alone led him to avoid “traditional” paths wherein each daughter must find a man to provide for her.

 Maybe that’s why my sisters and I were building rockets to launch in the park at age 6, and mowing the lawn at age 9, and filling out the bubbles of standardized tests in order to go to “nerd camp” at age 12.
 Like any good parent, Dad felt good when his kids did well, and he and Mom gave us lots of settings to achieve in.

-Often times, though, this meant that spending time with dad felt a lot like completing a chore.
-Sure, it was nice to finally solve the physics problem, and I was so lucky I had someone to ask for help, but that doesn’t mean it was fun.
+Often times, though, this meant that spending time with Dad felt a like completing a chore.
+Sure, it was nice to finally solve the physics problem, and I was lucky I had someone to ask for help, but that doesn’t mean I was having fun.
 My butt left the chair as soon as I made my last pencil stroke.
-Thanks and byeeeeeee!
+“Thanks and byeeeeeee!”

 We were a good team!
-There was none of that sharp frustration I used to feel when dad and I did homework together.
-This time, I actually wanted to learn what we was teaching me and I was extremely grateful for the chance to do it together.
+There was none of that sharp frustration I used to feel when Dad and I did homework together.
+This time, I actually wanted to learn what we was teaching me, and I was extremely grateful for the chance to do it together.
 I didn’t expect him to be a patient as he was, or as eager to explain the What and the Why.
 We worked things out together and I knew I was actually contributing.
-I love the way he said “Michele” or “Micheleabelle” or “Michellio” to draw me back into conversation when we’d been silently working side-by-side for awhile.
+I loved the way he said “Michele” or “Micheleabelle” or “Michellio” to draw me back into conversation when we’d been silently working side-by-side for awhile.
 He was surprisingly patient with my mistakes but would berate himself every time he misplaced something or screwed it up.
-You idiot!
+“You idiot!”

-Get your pencil out dad, I think we got it right this time.
+Get your pencil out Dad, I think we got it right this time.